nicolaschan/nc99.co/about.md

 ## Technical Details

-The server runs Ubuntu and was custom built in 2012.
+The server runs Arch Linux and was custom built in 2019.
 The current specs are:

 - **CPU** - AMD Ryzen 9 3900X 12-Core Processor
 - **RAM** - 2x16GB DDR4 at 3200 MHz (32GB total)